Virginia State Capitol: Rebuilding, expansion, renovation

 Despite demands for the building's demolition, the damage from the tragedy of 1870 was repaired.
 In 1904, two wings (not in the original plans) were added to the east and west ends of the building to provide much-needed additional space for the growing legislature.
 These additions were built to the collaborative designs of three of Virginia's leading architects and architectural firms: Frye & Chesterman of Lynchburg, John Kevan Peebles of Norfolk and Noland & Baskervill of Richmond.

 In 2003, the assembly approved $83.1 million for the renovation, restoration and expansion of the Capitol.
 Work began in 2004 and was completed on May 1, 2007.
 Among major changes are a completely new HVAC control system, updated mechanical, storm water and plumbing systems, and construction of a 27000 sqft expansion beneath the hill on the south lawn.
 The expansion provides a visitor's entrance that is compliant with the Americans with Disabilities Act, plus office space and meeting rooms, and better security management.
 The final cost of the restoration was approximately $104 million.
 The extension was designed by architect Sonja Bijelić of RMJM.

-The Virginia National Guard was activated to provide extra security at the Virginia State Capitol, prior to the 2021 Inauguration of Joe Biden, in response to the FBI warning of possible armed protests at US capitals.
+The Virginia National Guard was activated to provide extra security at the Virginia State Capitol, prior to the 2021 Inauguration of Joe Biden, in response to the FBI warning of possible armed protests at U.S. capitals.